xaviernogueira/xaviernogueira/README.md

 -----------------------
 **My Public Projects**
- I created the Xarray-DataAccessor Python library, which facilitates the rapid read-in of remote climate, topographic, land cover, and soils data into standardized xarray.Dataset objects.
-To achieve this, I implemented a factory architecture pattern that abstracts dataset provider-specific details, providing a unified "user interface" and encouraging open-source contributions/plugins.
-Xarray-DataAccessor includes a range of data transformations and utility functions that meet the needs of various hydrologic modelling requirements.
-The library is still a work in progress, and additional features are planned for future development.

-⏳ [`Xarray-DataAccessor`](https://github.com/LimnoTech/Xarray-DataAccessor) - A Python library that faciliates rapid read-in of remote climate, topographic, land cover, and soils data into standardized `xarray.Dataset` objects. `Xarray-DataAccessor` includes a range of data transformations and utility functions that meet the needs of various hydrologic modelling requirements.
+🚀 [`Xarray-DataAccessor`](https://github.com/LimnoTech/Xarray-DataAccessor) - A Python library that faciliates rapid read-in of remote climate, topographic, land cover, and soils data into standardized `xarray.Dataset` objects. `Xarray-DataAccessor` includes a range of data transformations and utility functions that meet the needs of various hydrologic modelling requirements.
 The library is still a work in progress, and additional features are planned for future development.

 🚀 [`FCPGtools version 2.0`](https://github.com/usgs/water-fcpg-tools) - A ground-up refactor and redesign of [USGS's Flow-Conditioned Parameter Grid software](https://www.usgs.gov/software/flow-conditioned-parameter-grid-tools) implemented a `xarray` based workflow within a highly modular and extendable library architecture.
 Compared to the previous version of the software, functionality has been vastly expanded, the need for saving local files has been eliminated, and processing speeds are nearly 10x faster.
 For more information, please reference our [documentation site](https://usgs.github.io/water-fcpg-tools/build/html/index.html).